spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-rest-auth.md

 See that project's documentation to learn what it does and why it might be useful to you.

-If you decide that you'd like to let this playbook install it for you, you need soem configuration like this:
+If you decide that you'd like to let this playbook install it for you, you need some configuration like this:

 ```yaml
 matrix_synapse_ext_password_provider_rest_auth_enabled: true